NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

    different ground scales.
 The view on the right shows both images zoomed in on the same feature.

-Datasets for other type of cameras or other planets can be pre-processed similarly, using the ISIS tools specific to them.
+See :numref:`examples` for many solved examples, including how to preprocess the data with tools specific for each mission.

 Once the ``.cub`` files are obtained, it is possible to run ``parallel_stereo`` right away::